speedment/speedment-doc/pages/speedment_examples.md

 `WHERE` can be expressed using `.filter()`.

 By applying a `filter` to a `Stream`, certain entities can be retained in the `Stream` and other entities can be dropped.
-For example, if we want to find a long film (of length greater than 120 minutes) then we can apply a `filter` like this:
+For example, to find a long film (of length greater than 120 minutes) you can apply a `filter` like this:

 ``` java
 // Searches are optimized in the background!